GoldenbergLab/naming-and-documentation-conventions/README.md

 ## GitHub

-### Sample
+### Example

-See a sample of a well-named and documented repository [here](https://github.com/GoldenbergLab/task-rl-phone-inspection-zi).
+See an example of a well-named and documented repository [here](https://github.com/GoldenbergLab/task-rl-phone-inspection-zi).

 ### Repository Names